Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 ## Tips

-### Guide for SD 1.5 Models
+### for SD 1.5
 - In **positive** prompt, start with `(high quality, best quality)`
 - In **negative** prompt, start with `(bad quality, worst quality:1.2)`
 - If you’re using anime models (**eg.** `anything-v3.0`), go to `Settings` -> `Stable Diffusion`, set **`Clip skip`** to **`2`**.

-> These are less important for SDXL models
+> These are less important for SDXL

 ### Styles
 - You can save the current prompts using the **Styles** feature, and reuse them in the future.
   - Click the `🖌️` button to open the Style Dialogue, and edit/save the prompts
-  - With this, you no longer need to write all the starting prompts every single time
+  - Skip writing all the starting prompts every single time with this

 ### Brackets
 - You can use `( )` to increase the influence of a prompt.